 Pet Fish - Setting Up a Freshwater Aquarium

-You don't just dump in water and fish.
+You don't just dump water and fish in a tank and have a complete aquarium.
 There are a few things you should think about before you shop for the ideal aquarium.

 If you are looking for the information on the following: